 Student Services and Residential Housing.
-The College can comfortably house 249 students on campus in its three major dormitories--Whitfield, Stevens, and Cockcroft.
-BMC also provides five houses for students: Guyton, Haynie, Washburn, and Palmer located across the street from the Pascal Student Center, and Travis located in the Town of Blue Mountain, just across the street from the College campus.
+The College can comfortably house 249 students on campus in its three major dormitories--Whitfield, Stevens, Cockcroft, and the Southplex.
+BMC also provides five houses for students: Guyton, Haynie, Washburn, and Palmer located across the street from the Paschal Student Center, and Travis located in the Town of Blue Mountain, just across the street from the College campus.
 These five facilities accommodate up to 38 students.
-An additional facility, located 1.6 miles south of the campus, provides housing for up to 40 male upperclassmen.

 Support Services Facilities.
 Broach Hall is a two-story building that houses many of the Baptist Student Union activities.
-The Johnnie Armstrong Gal-ry contains the campus store, post office, and a snack shop.
-Paschal Student Center houses the Office of Admissions as well as vending machines, study areas, and recreational areas.
+The Johnnie Armstrong Gal-ry contains the Campus Store and post office.
+Paschal Student Center houses the Office of Enrollment Services as well as vending machines, study areas, and recreational areas.
 Outdoor areas where students typically gather include a pier on the lake which features a lighted fountain, the Hearn Plaza, swings, and a waterfall.

 Food Services Facilities.
 The food services program at BMC offers students a variety of healthy and nutritional options.
 The primary dining room, housed in Ray Dining Hall was renovated in the summer of 2014 and seats approximately 250.
 Most student meals are served using the multiple serving stations.
-The Paschal Student Center, the Education Building, and Fisher-Washburn Hall offer students options through vending services and the snack shop located in the Gal-ry.
+The Paschal Student Center, the Education Building, and Fisher-Washburn Hall offer students options through vending services.
+Students may also purchase snacks from the Campus Store.

 Athletic and Recreational Facilities.
 The College offers several recreational facilities.
-The Paschal Student Center houses ping pong tables, a pool table and Wii.
-Wilfred C. Tyler Gymnasium houses the basketball courts and weight rooms.
+The Paschal Student Center houses ping pong tables, a pool table, and Wii.
+Wilfred C. Tyler Gymnasium houses the basketball courts and weight rooms for athletes.
 As a result of a grant from Blue Cross Blue Shield of Mississippi, a wellness center was constructed in the summer of 2014.
 This 7,800 square foot addition contains fifty different pieces of exercise equipment giving students access to a variety of physical exercises.
 The building houses the program in Exercise Science including three faculty offices, a classroom, and a classroom/lab.

-Outdoor facilities include a swimming pool, tennis courts, and a softball/soccer field.
-An active intramural program incorporates the use of all these facilities.
-Simmons Field House contains coaches' offices and dressing rooms for referees.
+An active intramural program incorporates the use of BMC's outdoor facilities which include a swimming pool, tennis courts, and a softball/soccer field.
+Simmons Field House contains coaches' offices.